 Larundel Mental Asylum

 Take a 360-degree look around the abandoned Larundel Mental Asylum in Australia with this amazing set of images by our friends at Hidden Melbourne.
 There are thirteen images so make sure to explore them all.
+Do you like urban exploring?
+Here is a map with tons of GPS locations for you to get out and explore.

 About the abandoned Mental Asylum